-Don’t be fooled by its small size and lightweight; the SAS bow provides between #45 and #55 of power, which is an impressive level to stop an elk and leave you feeling accomplished, and rectifying hunger during extreme circumstances.
+Don’t be fooled by its small size and light weight the SAS bow provides between #45 and #55 of power, which is fairly impressive.

 The riser on this bow is made from aerospace-grade T6 Aluminium, which is impressive because it is commonly used in the construction of aircraft, to give you an idea of how durable this survival bow really is.

 When it comes to the limbs, this bow uses similar techniques to other modern bows on the market.
 SAS hasn’t revealed what composition is used to form the limbs, but they are reminiscent of laminated wood and fiberglass.

 The 316 is marine-grade stainless steel used in this bow, specifically designed to prevent rust from occurring, which is great news for those in climates that are very wet.

 The black nylon material reduces the weight and makes it less prone to vibration compared to bows that use metal screws.

 Another unusual feature of the SAS Tactical Survival Bow is its grip.
 It isn’t designed like most bows with a curved styled ergonomic grip and instead opts for a straight-edged grip, this is most likely designed this way so it can be more easily folded for storage purposes.

 SAS provides survivalists with two adhesive pads on either side of the riser, which gives some comfort to the archer.